rafaelmchaves/quota/README.md

 I choose Redis to save the quota information of a user as primary database.
 Redis is fast to read this information because is a key/value database, and it's easy to install.
 But for the future of the project(in a real project), I would choose dynamoDB or Casssandra as my primary database to record the quotas.

+As a single instance that was described in the problem, I'm using local cache.
+That way, we reduce the throughput in the database.

 The diagram below shows the architecture for consume quota.

 ![Diagram](/assets/consume-quota-diagram.png?raw=true "Consume quota Diagram")